 Stop ‘tucking your tailbone’ underneath you or clenching your butt.
-Every time you tuck, you ensure that your glutes switch off (cue flat butt with no tone), and that your deep core muscles and pelvic floor can’t work properly.
+Every time you tuck, you ensure that your glutes switch off (cue flat butt with no tone), and your deep core muscles and pelvic floor can’t function properly.

 Stand with your butt out + proud!
-Not overarched, but allowing for the natural curve of your spine without any tucking.
+Don’t overarch, but allow for the natural curve of your spine without any tucking.

 Don’t suck it in!
-All you’re doing is displacing mass (think about a tube of toothpaste with the lid on squeezed in the middle…).
+All you’re doing is displacing mass (think about a tube of toothpaste squeezed in the middle with the lid on…).

-Instead, to find and tone your deep abdominal muscles draw your belly button very gently back as you exhale.
+Instead, to find and tone your deep abdominal muscles, draw your belly button back very gently as you exhale.
 Try to lift your pelvic floor at the same time.
-Your shoulders, chest or pelvis don’t move!
+Your shoulders, chest or pelvis shouldn’t move!